PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

 .. function:: setTCPFastOpenKey(key)

-  .. versionadded:: 1.7.1
+  .. versionadded:: 1.8.0

-  Set a specified same ``TCP Fast Open`` key for all frontends.
+  Set the supplied ``TCP Fast Open`` key on all frontends.
+This can for example be used to allow all dnsdist instances in an anycast cluster to use the same ``TCP Fast Open`` key, reducing round-trips.

   :param string key: The format of the key can be found in ``/proc/sys/net/ipv4/tcp_fastopen_key``